metio/terraform-provider-k8s/docs/data-sources/rc_app_stacks_runtime_component_v1_manifest.md

 - `liveness_probe` (Attributes) Periodic probe of container liveness.Container will be restarted if the probe fails.Cannot be updated.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes (see [below for nested schema](#nestedatt--spec--sidecar_containers--liveness_probe))
 - `ports` (Attributes List) List of ports to expose from the container.
 Not specifying a port hereDOES NOT prevent that port from being exposed.
 Any port which islistening on the default '0.0.0.0' address inside a container will beaccessible from the network.Modifying this array with strategic merge patch may corrupt the data.For more information See https://github.com/kubernetes/kubernetes/issues/108255.Cannot be updated. (see [below for nested schema](#nestedatt--spec--sidecar_containers--ports))
 - `readiness_probe` (Attributes) Periodic probe of container service readiness.Container will be removed from service endpoints if the probe fails.Cannot be updated.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes (see [below for nested schema](#nestedatt--spec--sidecar_containers--readiness_probe))
+- `resize_policy` (Attributes List) Resources resize policy for the container. (see [below for nested schema](#nestedatt--spec--sidecar_containers--resize_policy))
 - `resources` (Attributes) Compute Resources required by this container.Cannot be updated.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--sidecar_containers--resources))
+- `restart_policy` (String) RestartPolicy defines the restart behavior of individual containers in a pod.This field may only be set for init containers, and the only allowed value is 'Always'.For non-init containers or when this field is not specified,the restart behavior is defined by the Pod's restart policy and the container type.Setting the RestartPolicy as 'Always' for the init container will have the following effect:this init container will be continually restarted onexit until all regular containers have terminated.
+Once all regularcontainers have completed, all init containers with restartPolicy 'Always'will be shut down.
+This lifecycle differs from normal init containers andis often referred to as a 'sidecar' container.
+Although this initcontainer still starts in the init container sequence, it does not waitfor the container to complete before proceeding to the next initcontainer.
+Instead, the next init container starts immediately after thisinit container is started, or after any startupProbe has successfullycompleted.
 - `security_context` (Attributes) SecurityContext defines the security options the container should be run with.If set, the fields of SecurityContext override the equivalent fields of PodSecurityContext.More info: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/ (see [below for nested schema](#nestedatt--spec--sidecar_containers--security_context))
 - `startup_probe` (Attributes) StartupProbe indicates that the Pod has successfully initialized.If specified, no other probes are executed until this completes successfully.If this probe fails, the Pod will be restarted, just as if the livenessProbe failed.This can be used to provide different probe parameters at the beginning of a Pod's lifecycle,when it might take a long time to load data or warm a cache, than during steady-state operation.This cannot be updated.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes (see [below for nested schema](#nestedatt--spec--sidecar_containers--startup_probe))
 - `stdin` (Boolean) Whether this container should allocate a buffer for stdin in the container runtime.
 If thisis not set, reads from stdin in the container will always result in EOF.Default is false.